-While the Conduct Rules set out a basic standard of conduct which is similar to that under the Statements of Principle of Approved Persons, the first tier of Individual Conduct Rules will apply to a much wider employee base than under any previous regime.
+While the Conduct Rules set out a basic standard of conduct which is similar to that under the Statements of Principle of Approved Persons, the first tier of Individual Conduct Rules apply to a much wider employee base than under any previous regime.

-The FCA proposes that the Conduct Rules will apply to a firm's regulated business, but also its "unregulated financial services activities", for example, an activity carried on in connection with a regulated activity.
-The Conduct Rules for banks apply without distinction between regulated and unregulated business, therefore, this proposal for solo-regulated firms is a lighter, albeit slightly vague, application.
+The Conduct Rules apply to a firm's regulated business, but also its "unregulated financial services activities", for example, an activity carried on in connection with a regulated activity.
+The Conduct Rules for banks apply without distinction between regulated and unregulated business, therefore, this provision for solo-regulated firms is a lighter, albeit slightly vague, application.